atbcb/usab-uswds/_aba-guides/chapter-4-ramps-and-curb-ramps.md

 ---
-title: "Chapter 4: Ramps and Curb Ramps"
+title: Chapter 4: Ramps and Curb Ramps
 order-number: 10
-file: ramps.pdf
+file: ramps-ABA.pdf
 file-description: PDF version of Chapter 4 Ramps and Curb Ramps Guide
 ---
 This guide explains requirements in the [ABA Standards]({{ site.baseurl }}/aba/) for ramps and curb ramps.